Janice Mirikitani: Political activities

 After participating in the Asian American Political Alliance, she joined Third World Communications.
 She later co-founded and edited Aion – regarded as the first Asian American literary magazine – which published just two issues in 1970 before folding.
 She edited two anthologies for Third World Communications: Third World Women (1972) and Time to Greez!
 Incantations from the Third World (1975).
 Mirikitani then became project director for Ayumi: A Japanese American Anthology (1980).

 After two years of activism for Glide Memorial United Methodist Church in 1969 she became the program director.
 In 1982 Mirikitani married Cecil Williams, who was pastor of the church.
 That same year she was chosen as the president of the Glide Foundation, where she was responsible for fund raising and budget oversight.
 She was named the second poet laureate for the city of San Francisco in 2000, and she served in that role for two years.
 The California State Assembly named her "Woman of the Year" for the 17th Assembly District.

 Personal life

-Mirikitani had one child (Tianne Miller) from her first marriage.
-One of her cousins was the painter, Jimmy Mirikitani.
+Mirikitani had one child, daughter Tianne Miller from her first marriage.
+One of her cousins was the painter Jimmy Mirikitani.

 Mirikitani died on the morning of July 29, 2021, at the age of 80.
 The cause of death was cancer.